Skip to content

 Someone left a bad review on your Google Business Profile.
 Maybe it is unfair.
 Maybe it is fake.
 Maybe it is from a disgruntled ex-employee.
 Your first instinct is to delete it.
 But can you?

-Google removed over 240 million fake and policy-violating reviews in 2024 alone.
+Google says it blocked or removed over 240 million policy-violating reviews in 2024.
 But the vast majority of negative reviews do not violate any policy.
 They are real opinions from real customers, and Google will not remove them no matter how unfair they feel.

 This guide covers every option available to you in 2026: flagging reviews for removal, legal options, the Google reviews policy, and what to do when a review simply will not come down.